 After you have reviewed the conditions of your AHTF award and your agency agrees with these conditions, you are ready to accept the award.
-The Director of the COPS Office has signed the award document indicating approval of your award, an obligation of federal funds to your organization, and our commitment to the award.
-As stated at the beginning of this section, to officially begin your award and draw down your funds, the authorized officials (see the Glossary of Terms in the appendices) of your agency must access https://portal.cops.usdoj.gov to log in, review, and electronically sign the award document with the award terms and conditions; the Financial Clearance Memorandum (FCM) that is incorporated by reference into the award document; and, if applicable, the special award conditions or high risk conditions in the award document supplement within 90 days of the date shown on the award congratulatory letter.
-Please see the Agency Portal User Manual at https://cops.usdoj.gov/ahtf#programdocuments for detailed instructions on award acceptance.
+The Director of the COPS Office has signed the award package indicating approval of your award, an obligation of federal funds to your organization, and our commitment to the award.
+As stated at the beginning of this section, to officially begin your award and draw down your funds, the authorized representatives (see the Glossary of Terms in the appendices) of your agency must access the JustGrants website to log in, review, and electronically sign the award package which includes the award terms and conditions, the award financial information, and if applicable, any special award conditions or high risk conditions, within 45 days of the date shown on the award letter.